Old Business

 2026

-The CHATTANOOGA LOOKOUTS are moving three miles south as part of a 140-acre, mixed-use development plan for the former Wheland Foundry and U.S. Pipe sites (South Broad Chattanooga).
-The Southern League team had originally hoped to be in their new home for the 2025 season but financing and construction delays pushed the timeline out a year.
+The CHATTANOOGA LOOKOUTS are moving just three miles as part of a 140-acre, mixed-use development plan for the former Wheland Foundry and U.S. Pipe sites (South Broad Chattanooga).
+The Southern League team, a Cincinnati Reds' affiliate since 2019, had originally hoped to be in their new home for the 2025 season but financing and construction delays pushed the timeline out a year.

-The HILLSBORO HOPS (Northwest League), who have played at the Gordon Faber Recreation Complex since relocating from Yakima in 2013, are moving to another site within the public park.
+The HILLSBORO HOPS (Arizona Diamondbacks, Northwest League), who have played at the Gordon Faber Recreation Complex since relocating from Yakima in 2013, are moving to another site within the public park.

-It's not a game of musical chairs if you add a chair and in the California League, the Rancho Cucamonga Quakes have done just that.
-The team extended the lease of their current stadium and negotiated fulfillment of the MLB facility requirements there, while at the same time agreeing to move to a ballpark being built as part of the 200-acre Ontario Regional Recreation Complex.
-Although not officially announced, the Inland Empire 66ers will move to The Epicenter — one of the best stadium names in baseball — when the REBRANDED QUAKES relocate just six miles away.
+It's not a game of musical chairs if you don't remove a chair, which is what will occurr in the California League.
+The Rancho Cucamonga Quakes extended the lease of their current stadium and negotiated fulfillment of the MLB facility requirements there, while at the same time agreeing to move to a ballpark being built as part of the 200-acre Ontario Regional Recreation Complex.

 2027